Best 0% balance transfer credit card deals

 What to check to ensure you get the best 0% balance transfer credit card for you

-Handling fee – when you move your money onto a new card with a 0% balance transfer offer there will typically be a handling fee of around 2-3% of the balance transferred.
+Handling fee – when you move your money onto a new card with a 0% balance transfer offer there will typically be a handling fee of around 1-3% of the balance transferred, although some card companies now offer a 0% handling fee in exchange for a shorter interest-free period.
 So check exactly what you will have to pay.
 While a lot of credit card companies will simply add this to the balance transferred, remember that as soon as your 0% promotional period is up you will pay the standard interest rate on this fee, as per the rest of your credit card balance, assuming of course you haven’t cleared your debt.
 But watch out as some providers apply the standard interest rate to the handling fee from the day the handling fee is applied to the account.
 Consequently your handling fee can work out more expensive than you first thought.

 The 0% cut off period – in order to secure a 0% balance transfer offer you will usually need to transfer any existing balances across to the new card within a certain period of time, i.e. 60 days.
 If you miss the boat then you will have to try and secure another 0%, which will likely prove more difficult.